How we let go changes dependant on our relationship to present experience.

 Soften = relax effort in your body and mind to let go of the distraction.

-Smile = enjoy the pleasure of this relaxing/letting go of effort to reward your mind.
+Smile = enjoy how nice it feels to relax/let go of effort to reward your mind.

-As you soften & let go mindfulness will naturally ground in your body again.
-GOSS is a circular process of insight & pleasure reward that gradually deconditions defensive unwholesome & unskillful patterns of mind & heart.
+As you soften & let go, while enjoying it, your awareness will naturally return and rest (ground) in your body again.
+GOSS is a circular process of developing insight into letting go & experiencing enjoyment in it to reward your mind for letting go.
+This process of insight + pleasure reward will gradually decondition unwholesome & unskillful habitual patterns from your mind.

 Developing the GOSS Formula:

-The first Meditation Skills you will learn in the MIDL Insight Meditation Course will teach you how to let go using the GOSS Formula while seated in meditation and daily life.
+In the first four Meditation Skills in this course, you will learn how to let go by following the GOSS Formula in seated meditation and daily life.

-You will then have all the tools you need to train your attention and to weaken hindrances such as thinking and habitual wandering.
+You will than have all the tools you need to train the focus of your attention and to weaken hindrances such as habitually forgetting, thinking and wandering of your mind.

 Read and remember these simple instructions.

-Observing is aligned with developing the second Enlightenment Factor: curiosity.
-Observing means being curious about noticing whenever your attention wanders from being mindfully aware of your body.
+The word Observe aligns with developing the second Awakening Factor: Curiosity and refers to being curious about developing calm and noticing whenever your attention wanders from being mindfully aware of your body.

 Seeing the Autonomous Nature.

 It happened by itself!
-By observing your mind's wanderings and your relationship to distraction, you will begin to see the autonomous nature of those wanderings.
-By observing how many experiences within our body and mind happen autonomously, we can let go of identification and control of these experiences, which develops freedom in the heart and mind.
+By observing your mind's wanderings and your relationship to when your mind wanders, you will begin to see the anatta (autonomous nature) of mind wandering.
+Observing how many of the natural functions of your mind are anatta (autonomous) will teach your mind to let them go.
+Letting go of identification and control of these experiences develops freedom in heart and mind that is experienced as contentment and and ever deepening sense of calm in all aspects of life.

 Observing when Your Mind Wanders is Passive.